packagegm/phabricatorGantt/README.md

 * https://github.com/phacility/libphutil
 * http://dhtmlx.com/docs/products/dhtmlxGantt/

-Then you will need to edit "functions.php" file, adding Phabricator's domain, Bot username and conduit certificate.
+Then you will need to copy the file `config-example.php` to `config.php` and fill it with your Phabricator's domain, Bot username and conduit certificate.

 Happy Planning!